Insect flight: Paranotal (tergal) hypothesis

-The paranotal lobe or tergal (dorsal body wall) hypothesis, proposed by Fritz Müller in 1875 and reworked by G. Crampton in 1916, Jarmila Kulakova-Peck in 1978 and Alexander P. Rasnitsyn in 1981 among others, suggests that the insect's wings developed from paranotal lobes, a preadaptation found in insect fossils that would have assisted stabilization while hopping or falling.
+The paranotal lobe or tergal (dorsal body wall) hypothesis, proposed by Fritz Müller in 1875 and reworked by G. Crampton in 1916, Jarmila Kukalova-Peck in 1978 and Alexander P. Rasnitsyn in 1981 among others, suggests that the insect's wings developed from paranotal lobes, a preadaptation found in insect fossils that would have assisted stabilization while hopping or falling.
 In favor of this hypothesis is the tendency of most insects, when startled while climbing on branches, to escape by dropping to the ground.
 Such lobes would have served as parachutes and enable the insect to land more softly.
 The theory suggests that these lobes gradually grew larger and in a later stage developed a joint with the thorax.
 Even later would appear the muscles to move these crude wings.
 This model implies a progressive increase in the effectiveness of the wings, starting with parachuting, then gliding and finally active flight.
 Still, lack of substantial fossil evidence of the development of the wing joints and muscles poses a major difficulty to the theory, as does the seemingly spontaneous development of articulation and venation, and it has been largely rejected by experts in the field.